 Founded in 1975, in a collaborative effort by Murray State University, Western Kentucky University, and Eastern Kentucky University, the Kentucky Institute for International Studies (KIIS) now includes 20+ member institutions.
 With the benevolent support of its Sponsoring Institution, Western Kentucky University, KIIS is a nonprofit faculty-led study abroad consortium (incorporated as a nonprofit corporation) of colleges and universities in Kentucky and surrounding states.
 KIIS founding members include Dr. Milton Grimes of Murray State, Dr. Thomas Baldwin of WKU and Dr. Jacqueline Cross of EKU, with Dr. Grimes serving as KIIS Executive Director from 1975 – 2007.
 Then Dr. Chris Bierwirth served as Executive Director from 2007-2014.
 Currently, Dr. John Dizgun is the KIIS Executive Director.

 KIIS is dedicated to providing exceptional— and affordable— international education programs for students from diverse backgrounds.
 We believe study abroad should be an integral part of any degree program, regardless of academic discipline, and should prepare students to be globally competent upon graduation.
 KIIS study abroad programs help students synthesize and analyze information in a foreign cultural setting, enhance written and verbal communication skills, understand contemporary global challenges, and develop a heightened sense of confidence and leadership.
-KIIS welcomes students, working professionals or retirees from any academic institution in the United States to participate in its study abroad programs.
+KIIS welcomes students from any academic institution in the United States to participate in its study abroad programs.

 - Political Science

 While most KIIS courses abroad are taught in English, we enthusiastically support the study of foreign languages too.
 KIIS welcomes faculty from all academic disciplines to teach abroad on our programs.